 This baked spaghetti comes out irresistibly delicious.
 The cream cheese adds a delicious flavor and when mixed with ricotta, brings just the right amount of creaminess.
-This combined with a meaty sauce and plenty of melted cheese on top makes this dish a total crowd-pleaser.
+This combined with a meaty sauce and plenty of melted cheese on top makes this Million Dollar Spaghetti a total crowd-pleaser.

 There are three steps of prep for the layers of this casserole.
 Ground beef, noodles, and cheese.
 Your sauce is another element, but that is combined with both the meat and noodles separately so it’s added in to both of those steps.

-- Saute onions, garlic, and ground beef and once the beef is browned drain it.
+- Start by sauteing onions, garlic, and ground beef and once the beef is browned, drain it.
 I like to season the beef after it’s drained so you don’t lose all that great flavor.
 Then mix the beef with about 2/3 of the sauce.
 You can use a store bought jarred marinara, homemade marinara or spaghetti sauce.